Kgatleng District: Education and economy

+Tourist attractions in the region are Oodi weavers and the Matsieng Footprints.

 Administration

 Botswana gained independence from the British in 1966 and adapted the colonial administration framework to form its district administration.
 The policies were modified during 1970-74 to address some of the basic issues.
 The district is administered by a district administration and district council which are responsible for local administration.
 The policies for the administration are framed by the Ministry of Local Government.
-The major activities of the council are Tribal Administration, Remote Area Development and Local Governance.
+The major activities of the council are tribal administration, remote area development and local governance.
 The executive powers of the council are vested on a commissioner appointed by the central government.

-Technical services wing of the Department of Local Government is responsible for developing roads, infrastructure in villages like water supply, schools and recreational facilities.
-All the staff of the local administration expect District Administration are selected via Unified Local Government Services (ULGS) and the Ministry of Local Government is responsible for their training, deployment and career development.
+The technical services wing of the Department of Local Government is responsible for developing roads, infrastructure in villages like water supply, schools and recreational facilities.

+All the staff of the local administration expect District Administration are selected via Unified Local Government Services (ULGS), and the Ministry of Local Government is responsible for their training, deployment and career development.

 The district has no sub-districts.